MohamedLamineAllal/binance-client/README.md

-# binance-api
+# binance-client

 # Note about being a fork
-This is a fork of binance-api-node.
+This is a fork of binance-client-node.
 This fork package hold a lot of fixes of many problems and errors.
 Mainly in the trade stream payload (the original strip a lot of information, and have wrong tradeId data).
-And the typescript declarations.
+And also problems in the typescript declarations.
 And We are depending mainly on that package in our work.
 So we will be maintaining the project to suite our need.

-I sent PR before and it wasn't merged.
+I sent a PR before and it wasn't merged.
 I resent the last changes too.
 And i hope they will be accepted.

 I will be maintaining this fork.